OSMaxwell/TS-RAYTracer/README.md

 ## Description

 A Typescript Ray-tracer built for university upon THREEJS API and WebGL.
-If you plan to use it for the same module, please copy carefuly...
+If you plan to use it for the same lecture, please copy carefuly...

 ![screenshot](https://github.com/OSMaxwell/TS-RAYTracer/blob/main/img/Screenshot.png?raw=true)